happycog/brilliantretail/Readme.md

 ### Support

-The ExpressionEngine&trade; community is very active and helpful.
+The ExpressionEngine community is very active and helpful.
 Please post any help questions you may have and make sure to tag them with BrilliantRetail&trade;.
 The Codesly team will try to help when we can!

 * [ExpressionEngine Answers](http://ExpressionEngine.stackexchange.com/questions/tagged/BrilliantRetail)